Kaya Scodelario: Career

-In 2007, at the age of 14 and with no acting experience, Scodelario was cast in the first series of Skins as Effy Stonem.
-At the auditions, Scodelario became discouraged as she felt she was too young, but a producer told her to stay and she was asked to read for the part.
+In 2006, at age 14 and with no acting experience, Scodelario was cast in the first series of Skins as Effy Stonem.
+At the auditions, she became discouraged as she felt she was too young, but a producer told her to stay and she was asked to read for the part.
 While Scodelario's role in the first series had minimal speaking lines, her character developed considerably during the second series.
-She eventually became the central character in the third and fourth series after the cast had been replaced with a new generation of characters.
+She eventually became the central character in the third and fourth series after the cast had been replaced by a new generation of characters.
 This made Effy one of the only characters to appear from series 1 all the way through to series 4.
 Filming began in July and Scodelario said that 18 November 2009 was her last day of filming the series and that she would miss being on the show.

-Scodelario left after the fourth series, making way for the third generation of characters.
-Her performance was praised by critics, and she was nominated twice for Best Actress at the TV Quick Awards, in 2009 and 2010.
+Critics praised her performance, and she was nominated twice for Best Actress at the TV Quick Awards, in 2009 and 2010.
 In the episode "Fire", one of three parts of the seventh (and final) season of Skins, Scodelario reprised the role of Effy.
 It is a two-part depiction of her life as an adult, lasting two hours.
 She claims "Fire" is "more like a movie" and that she could relate to Effy's struggle to change from a teenager into an adult.

 Scodelario made her film debut in the science fiction-thriller film Moon, which premiered at the 2009 Sundance Film Festival, receiving positive reviews.
 In her second film, Shank, released on 26 March 2010, she played teenager Tasha.
 In addition, she appeared in the 2010 remake of Clash of the Titans as Peshet.